-Issues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XIII.
-NOISE - Wo uld the project result in: íncrease in am project in exce a substantial temporary or permanent bient noise levels in the vicinity of the ss of standards established in the local noise ordinance, or applicable her agencies? b) Generation of groundborne n excessive groundborne vibration or oise levels? $\boxtimes$ airstrip or an a plan has not be cated within the vicinity of a private irport land use plan or, where such a sen adopted, within two miles of a r public use airport, would the project $\boxtimes$ to excessive noise levels?
+Issu ues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XIII .
+NOISE - Would the project result in: a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$ c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?